exadel-inc/esl/src/modules/esl-alert/README.md

 Use CustomEvent `details` to customize alert.
 Alert `details` accepts the following properties:

-- `cls` - to pass class or classes(separated by space) to add to alert inner.
+- `cls` - to pass class or classes(separated by space) to add to alert inner
 - `text` - to specify alert text content
 - `html` - to alternatively specify alert HTML content
-- `hideDelay` - to specify the time in milliseconds after which the alert will be hidden automatically.
+- `hideDelay` - to specify the time in milliseconds after which the alert will be hidden automatically
 - `hideTime` - to specify internal hide timeout in milliseconds to clear inner content.
-  Starts when alert becomes visually hidden (e.g. after `hideDelay` passed).
+  Starts when alert becomes visually hidden (e.g. after `hideDelay` passed)

 If one of `esl-alert`s catches the activation event it will prevent its propagation to parent elements.